Ted Bundy: University years

 After graduating from high school in 1965, Bundy attended the University of Puget Sound (UPS) for one year before transferring to the University of Washington (UW) to study Chinese.
-In 1967, he became romantically involved with a UW classmate, Diane Edwards (identified in Bundy biographies by several pseudonyms, most commonly "Stephanie Brooks").
-Bundy later described Edwards as "the only woman I ever really loved".
+In 1967 he became romantically involved with a UW classmate, Diane Edwards (identified in Bundy biographies by several pseudonyms, most commonly "Stephanie Brooks").
+Bundy later described Edwards as "the only woman I ever really loved."
+In the summer, Bundy worked at a yacht club where he befriended an older employee who suspected him of stealing from drunk patrons and sneaking girls into the club's "crow’s nest" for "hanky-panky".

 In early 1968, Bundy dropped out of college and worked a series of minimum-wage jobs.
 He also volunteered at the Seattle office of Nelson Rockefeller's presidential campaign and became Arthur Fletcher's driver and bodyguard during Fletcher's campaign for Lieutenant Governor of Washington State.
 Edwards graduated in the spring of 1968 and left Washington for San Francisco.
 Bundy visited her later that year after he earned a scholarship to study Chinese at Stanford University that summer.

 In August, Bundy attended the 1968 Republican National Convention in Miami.
 Shortly thereafter, Edwards ended their relationship and returned to her family home in California, frustrated by what she described as Bundy's immaturity and lack of ambition.
-Lewis would later pinpoint this crisis as "probably the pivotal time in his development".
-Devastated by the breakup, Bundy traveled to Colorado and then farther east, visiting relatives in Arkansas and Philadelphia and enrolling for one semester at Temple University.
-During his studies, he frequently visited New York City, where he was drawn to pornography.
-He immersed himself in violent pornographic literature while nursing his wounds from the breakup.
+Lewis would later pinpoint this crisis as "probably the pivotal time in his development."
+Devastated by the breakup, Bundy traveled to Colorado and then farther east, visiting relatives in Arkansas and Philadelphia and enrolling for one semester at Temple University to be closer to his grandfather.
+During his studies, he frequently visited New York City, where he immersed himself in violent pornographic literature while nursing his wounds from the breakup.
 It was also at this time, Rule believed, that Bundy discovered his true parentage in Vermont.